Automattic/fb-instant-articles/readme.txt

 == Frequently Asked Questions ==

+= How do I exclude a post from showing up in the feed? = Set the post meta field `_instant_articles_exclude_from_feed` to `1`.
+Please remember that this will only affect the feed, not Instant Articles within Facebook.
+If Facebook already have imported your post into Instant Articles this will just make sure Facebook never updates it from the feed again.
+If you want to delete the article from Instant Articles, you will have to do that from within Facebook Business Manager.

 = How do I customize the output for my site? =

 There are a number of filters available in the plugin for modifying the output.
 Note that these are not finalized and may change.